TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 Select all the ones you want to move (using shift and click the parts or shift and drag a box).
 Then drag the selection.

-## How many ins and outs do I get?

-8 ins and 8 outs.

-## What is the top clock speed?

-We think it will be around 12.5KHz.
-We have a built in [clock divider](https://github.com/tinytapeout/tinytapeout-02/blob/tt02/INFO.md#clock-divider) that can further reduce this speed down to 255 times slower than the top clock speed.

 ## How do I use the clock block?

 You can use the first input as the clock.
 If you need to change the clock frequency you have to do it by editing the json diagram file.
 It’s a hack for the demo.